 Why Buy a Used BMW 3 Series?

 Which era is best for you?
-For brand aficionados, it’s all about model generations, which boil down to an alphanumeric one-letter, two-digit number code.
+For brand aficionados, it’s all about model generations, which boil down to a simple one-letter, two-digit code.

-Which 3 Series Is Right for Me?
+Which BMW 3 Series is Right for Me?

 Car shoppers seeking a more sophisticated (but not necessarily sportier) personality might find solace in the F30, whose 4-cylinder 328i model manages to match the late, great E36 M3’s acceleration from 0 to 60 miles per hour.
 Opt for the bigger 6-cylinder engine, and you’ll get a grown-up, substantial-feeling car that has expanded the 3 Series repertoire significantly from its smaller, more affordably priced roots.

 Would-be buyers of used 3 Series BMWs should note that while depreciation curves may have brought the values of some cars ludicrously low, that doesn’t mean old-timer Bimmers aren’t without maintenance needs and running costs.